NoahCardoza/REquier/README.md

   }
 ```
 Check out the [local-package.json](local-package.json) for an example.
-3. Don't forget to add `require('REquire');` at the beginning of your entry point file.
+3. Don't forget to add `require('reequire');` at the beginning of your entry point file.

 ### Example